 America’s current education system is not preparing all students for the future demands of college, career, the global economy, and effective participatory democracy.
 Bluum was launched as an Idaho-based nonprofit organization in early 2015, to lead the way in creating new high-performing school options for the children of Idaho who aren’t receiving what they need from their current educational experience.
 Bluum works to cultivate great leaders and innovative schools and is committed to creating 20,000 new high-performing charter, private and innovative public school seats by 2024.

-Less than half of all students in Idaho are proficient in reading and math and less than a quarter of adults in the state have a bachelor’s degree or higher.
 Teach For America (TFA) is playing a role to help districts recruit, develop and bring a diverse group of our nation’s emerging leaders into Idaho classrooms.
 TFA was successfully launched in Idaho in 2015.
 TFA corps members commit to teaching a variety of classes for a minimum of two years in some of Idaho’s most economically disadvantaged schools.
 Seventy-five percent of corps members are teaching in Idaho’s highest-needs positions within STEM and Special Education.
-As of the 2017-18 school year, corps members are working in 19 schools in nine districts serving nearly 2,500 students across Idaho.
-Eighty percent of students taught by TFA corps members achieve mastery of content within their respective classes.
+As of the 2018-19 school year, 43 corps members are working in 34 schools and have served 7,400 students.
+There are 95 program alumni who live in Idaho, the vast majority of whom remain in the classroom and field of education.

 The Rural School Leadership Academy (RSLA) has been a critical lever in supporting Teach For America alumni in rural regions to succeed as school leaders.
 RSLA is unique in its professional development programming for early emerging, aspiring rural school leaders.
 They help clarify the pathway, develop key skill sets, and foster networks of RSLA participants.